damonallison/notes/writing/blog/posts/2019-03-24-Book-Review-Every-Good-Endeavor.md

 The country you were born in, the opportunities you have, the money you've made, the people you come in contact with, your drive and ambition.
 Everything comes from God.
-Christians should possess a humbleness and appreciation for everything they have and not set their sights on selfish motives.
+Christians should possess a humbleness and appreciation for everything they have and should not set their sights on selfish motives.

 ## Part 3: The Mindset We Should Have Toward Work